RECORDING Suzanne Ciani + POST-PRODUCTION

 Can you start at the beginning and tell me about your early days in the studio?

-I was leaving high school, getting ready to go to college.
+I was leaving high school and getting ready to go to college.
 The Audio Institute of America class took place at Bell Sound Studios once a week so I signed up.
 It was on 54th between 8th and Broadway.
 The minute I walked into a studio and saw a console, I fell in love.
 I said, “I have to learn how to do this.”
 I was 18.
 I spoke with my parents and said, “Maybe I want to try this out.
 Do you mind, if I find a job, if I don't go into college right away?”
 I was already signed up.
 My classes were scheduled.
 I had an apartment rented.
 They said, “Well, if you want to try something else, go ahead.”
 I was still living at home right outside of New York City near Hoboken.
 I went into the city with a friend.
 At that time, they had phone booths with big phone books.
 I literally tore out the yellow pages with all the recording studios listed on them and went knocking on doors.
 One place called Good Vibrations, located at 1440 Broadway, said “sure.”
 I’m still friends with the co-owner Bernie Fox.
 I was paid about $20 a week to cover my commuting expenses when they remembered to pay me.
 I worked under an engineer named Jon Fausty who is still active in the business.
 At that time their biggest client was Fania Records.
 I was working with the greatest Latin musicians in the world - Johnny Pacheco, Willie Colón, Ray Barreto, Celia Cruz.
 My first album/movie credit was the Fania All-Stars.
 So I got quite a jump start.
 It was weird, because I was still a cheerleader in my head, ya know?
 I was bopping around, learning all this stuff and these people really were very giving.
 They were very willing to pass on their knowledge.
 Looking back, I don’t want to say I didn't appreciate it, but I didn't realize where I was.
 I didn't realize the prestige of the people I was working with.
 They were at the top of their game.
 Anyways, that studio ended up closing but I stayed close with Bernie and worked at another studio called Sound Exchange, located at 54th and 8th Avenue, owned by Richard Factor, the head of Eventide.
 All the original Eventide digital delays and phasers and flangers and what not were being manufactured on the ground level and there was a little studio upstairs.
 I continued to work with Bernie there and got a raise to about $40 a week.
 It was there that I did my actual first session.
 What was great about that was I could stay late and do things on my own and really get behind the board and work.
 But it was getting to the point where I needed to start making a living.

 One thing led to another and I was kind of ready to give up and go back to school.
 I had gotten a job at the ad agency Ogilvy and Mather.
 I was in the accounting department but they found out about my skillset so I moved into the casting department.
 I did all of the auditioning and taping of talent that came in for commercials.
 At that point I started to go back to school at NYU part time, as well.
 I found out about a place called Automated Sound Studios that was being built.
 A maintenance person I'd worked with at both Good Vibrations and Sound Exchange told me about it and that he’d gotten hired there.
 I kind of "auditioned" for that studio and got the job as one of the first assistants at this amazing facility on 43rd and Broadway.
 That was really, really the beginning of where my career really started to take form.
 We worked on major jingles, you know, Pepsi, Coke, all the different cars at the time - huge jingle sessions with orchestras.
 You'd have a couple sessions a day with 35 musicians coming in and out.
 In the smaller room, you would do the rhythm section and set up the horns, set up the strings, do the vocals and so on.
 It was a really a classical training in terms of how things should be and what your responsibilities are as an assistant to the engineer, the producers, the clients and the artists.
 It's a direct kind of connection to the Phil Ramone school of engineering.
 I loved every second.
 I was working with the top musicians in New York City, the top producers, the top agencies, the writers, the arrangers, and the engineers.
 I was pretty good.
 I had to be.
 My counterparts, in terms of the assistants, were all guys and I had to be, I felt, better than them in order to get where I needed to get.
 There was no room for error.
 When Elliot Scheiner decided to come over to do a project at Automated, I was the assistant that they chose to put with him.
 Elliot was at the top of his game.
 He had just got done mixing Steely Dan’s Aja.
 I was told, “Do not let anything go wrong.”
 I was obviously nervous but would go over everything in my head.
 You have to learn what their microphone preferences are.
 You have to set up the room in a way that they want it set up.
 I became his assistant for a good chunk of time and things went well.
 He became quite the mentor.
 We're still friends to this day.
 I created my own course of study as to what things I would like to apply in my own way.
 I loved the global village that existed at that time - the input of a great writer, arranger, musicians, producers, engineers.
 The way things took shape at that time in the studio was a collaborative effort where, like a concertmaster would say, “What if we did it this way?”
 Those little changes and nuances would affect the overall outcome of a piece, whether it would be for a record or a jingle or an underscore.
 Just being part of that was where I wanted to be and what I wanted to do and I loved it.
 So that’s the long answer.